 - 2.a.7 Analysing your use of our Site and gathering feedback to enable us to continually improve our Site and your user experience;

 - 1.3 With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email or telephone or text message or post with information, news and offers on our products.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the General Data Protection Regulation 2018 (GDPR) and the Privacy and Electronic Communications (EC Directive) Regulations.

 - 1.4 You have the right to withdraw your consent to us using your personal data at any time, and to request that we delete it.